cloudfoundry/diego-design-notes/migrating-to-diego.md

 ##### Workarounds

 The simplest way to speed up staging performance is to specify a particular buildpack via the `-b` flag on `cf push`.
 This will cause Diego to only fetch and copy in the single specified buildpack.
-For example:
+For example,

 ```
 cf push my-app -b ruby_buildpack --no-start